 Urban rail is currently rarity in Finland.
 Aside the growth of motoring, commuter train services were closed in Finland to the end of 1970's.
 The tram system of Viipuri was lost to Soviet Union after World War II and tram of Turku was closed in 1972.
 Trams and commuter train services survived only in the Helsinki region capital area.

-Helsinki region core is the region of 3 cities, capital city Helsinki, western neighbour Espoo and northern neighbor Vantaa.
+Helsinki region core is the region of 3 cities, capital city Helsinki, western neighbour Espoo and northern neighbour Vantaa.
 These cities have co-operated since 1970 in certain public services.
 In 1986 this co-operation inaugurated regional public transport ticketing system and the purchaser–producer -model, that later became the base of the EU Public transport act.
 It is, the authority has the responsibility to plan the public transport service, sell the tickets and purchase travelling services from the market of service providers.

 Today this co-operation is formed as Helsinki Region Transport authority (HRT), which currently has more member counties than the 3 biggest cities of the region.